Located on the north bank of the Qiantang River, the city is known for its scenic mountain ranges, rolling green hills, and the famous Xi (West) Lake.

 - Stroll through Hangzhou Botanical Garden

-- Where to stay: The best hotels for sightseeing Hangzhou
+- Where to stay in Hangzhou for sightseeing

 - Related attractions guides